KatieClarinet/KatieClarinet/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&size=25&&pause=1000&color=DA344D&background=B6FF6A00&width=435&lines=Hello%2C+I'm+Katie!" alt="Typing SVG" /></a>

-I recently graduated from the intensive School of Code bootcamp (August '22) and am looking for my first role as a software developer!
+I graduated from the intensive School of Code bootcamp in August '22 and in December '22 began my first role as a Junior Developer at Asset Alliance Group.
-I enjoy creating full-stack applications, with an emphasis on user experience, and am looking to collaborate on any projects that will further my knowledge.
+I enjoy creating full-stack applications, with an emphasis on user experience, and am interested in learning more about automating time-heavy/boring processes to free up time.

 <hr>